 July 8, 2022

 If you are looking to secure a loan or investment in order to start your own restaurant, the potential lender or investor is likely to ask for financial projections.
 In order to put together a realistic set of projections, you will need to base your assumptions on industry standards.
 We did the research for you and pulled together 15 key financial projection assumptions for restaurants that will help you fill out your restaurant financial projections spreadsheet.
+These assumptions will also be very helpful as you put together a business plan for your restaurant which you can use this free restaurant business plan template as a guide.

 Restaurant Revenue Projection Assumptions